hopepham98/hopepham98/README.md

 - 👋 Hi, I’m @hopepham98
-- 👀 I’m interested in design and traveling.
+- 👀 I’m interested in design and exploring new ideas.
-- 🌱 I’m currently learning Interaction Design.
+- 🌱 I’m always here for new opportunity and experiences.
 - 📫 How to reach me @hope_pham on Instagram.

 <!---